Chapter 16 : A Date with A Gryffindor

 “Well Gryffindor ended up getting lucky then.”

 “The hat actually debated about putting me in Gryffindor, which is ridiculous.
 I’m not brave and daring like you crazy lot of lions.”

 “I think you’re far braver than you know.
 Remember, the hat is magic and can see who you can become.”
-He smiled at me and I noticed just how green his eyes were, like spring grass.
+He smiled at me and I noticed just how green his eyes were, less like jade and more like spring grass.
 Gods, he really was attractive.